John Hardon: Teaching

 In this work he saw an opportunity to share the fullness of the faith with those baptized in Christ who, because of the circumstances of history, time and place, or culture, had yet to receive a complete understanding and appreciation of the Christian faith and of the Church that extends the power and presence of Jesus Christ.

 When Hardon became a visiting professor at Seabury-Western, the Anglican Archbishop of Canterbury in England sent a personal representative to the seminary to mark "the first time in history an Anglican/Episcopalian seminary had appointed a teacher who was a member of the once hated and feared Society of Jesus."

 In 1962, Hardon joined Western Michigan University in Kalamazoo, Michigan, to teach Roman Catholicism and Comparative Religion.
 Five years later, in 1967, he returned to Illinois to teach Jesuit scholastics at two Jesuit theological schools.
 He also served as a visiting professor at St. Paul University in Ottawa, Ontario where he taught furloughed missionaries classes in missiology.

 Hardon provided advice on liturgy to the participants in the mid-1960s to the Second Vatican Council in Rome.
 Hardon sympathized with Catholics who objected to some Council reforms, "but he never for a moment accepted the premise that a schismatic act was ever justified."
 He later worked for the Congregations for the Clergy in Rome to implement these reforms.

 In 1974, Hardon was appointed as a professor at St. John's University in New York City at the Institute for Advanced Studies in Catholic Doctrine.
 He worked with the Sisters of Notre Dame of Chardon, Ohio to write Christ Our Life, a series of religious textbooks for elementary students.

 Publishing

 Hardon wrote over forty books on religion and theology.
 His book Protestant Churches in America (1956) received critical acclaim in both Catholic and Protestant circles.
 It was followed by Religions of the World (1963).

 Hardon's most notable publication was Catholic Catechism: A Contemporary Catechism of the Catholic Church (1975).
-Saint Paul VI was displeased with doctrinal errors in the controversial Dutch Catechism, published in 1966.
+Paul VI was displeased with doctrinal errors in the controversial Dutch Catechism, published in 1966.
 In line with his letter Solemni Hac Liturgia (Credo of the people of God), the pope requested that Hardon produce a new English catechism.
 By the time of Hardon's death in 2000, The Catholic Catechism had sold over one million copies.

 Hardon published the Modern Catholic Dictionary (1980), a Catholic reference work.
 He also contributed articles to six encyclopedias.
 Hardon also wrote articles for Catholic newspapers and magazines and served as executive editor of The Catholic Faith magazine.